eclipse-esmf/esmf-semantic-aspect-meta-model/documentation/decisions/0007-model-resolution.md

 ## Decision Drivers

-* Certain assumptions and workflows specific to tools and projects were established, not all of which are completely consistent with each other.
-This includes, but is not limited to:
+* Certain assumptions and workflows specific to tools and projects were established, which must use Aspect Models and TTL files in a completely consistent and by convention as simple as possible way.
+Only doing so, development and usage of tools as well as manual searches and manipulations can be achieved efficiently.
+These tools and projects include, but are not limited to:
   * The model resolution Java API (AspectModelResolver, ResolutionStrategy) in the [esmf-sdk](https://github.com/eclipse-esmf/esmf-sdk).
   * The [models directory